 Students are introduced to such issues as understanding supply chain dynamics; conducting analyses necessary for the design of a supply chain management system that fulfills an organization’s supply chain strategy; modeling and interpreting supply chains and processes for identifying problems, improving efficiencies, and improving service to stakeholders; translating data from supply chain systems into useful information for improved decision making; and managing all aspects of an integrated supply chain across an organization.

 The MS-SCLM program consists of 30 semester hours of graduate coursework.
 The coursework includes an eight-course core that is required of all students and two elective courses.
-MSC 693, Supply Chain Strategy & Practicum, is the capstone course and should be taken toward the end of the student’s program.
-The grade in MSC 693 can be no lower than B.
+MGT 693, Supply Chain Strategy & Practicum, is the capstone course and should be taken toward the end of the student’s program.
+A student must earn a grade of B or better in MGT 693.

 |ACC 600||FOUNDATIONS ACC MANAGERS & ENG||3|

 |MSC 605||OPERATIONS MANAGEMENT||3|